In partnership with

 "what burden can AI actually remove?"

-Instead, the team built an AI feature that looked impressive in a demo but had nothing to do with the user's actual problem.
+AI could have helped: Understanding where users were dropping off, reducing friction in onboarding, surfacing patterns in churn data.
+Instead, The team built an AI feature that looked impressive in a demo but had nothing to do with the user's actual problem.

 Why This Matters for Your Next Project

 In 2024, I did not ask these questions.
-The team I worked with started with excitement, not with the company's real problem.
+The team I worked with started with excitement, not with the customer's real problem.
 We saw what AI could do in other companies.
-We did not study what it failed to do in companies like ours.
+We did not look at what it failed to do in companies like ours.

 Three years into AI, we have enough data to make better decisions.
-These are not reasons to avoid AI.
-They are reasons to start with your company's objective — the user's real problem and work backward from there.
+These numbers are not reasons to avoid AI.
+They are reasons to start with your company's objective the user's real problem and work backward to the technology.

-The companies that will get value from AI are the ones that skip the highlight reel and ask: what burden can we actually remove?
+The companies that will get value from AI are the ones that resist the FOMO and ask: what burden can we actually remove?
 What friction is costing us users?
 And is the technology ready to solve that specific problem today?

-That is the outside view.
-And according to my experience, it is the only one that works.
+According to my experience, it is the only approach that works.

 Key Takeaway